monographdb/go-redis/usage.md

     ```

 ### 2. Run Specific Tests
-- Use Maven to run specific test cases:
+- Use ginkgo to run specific test cases:

     ```sh
     # run all the focused tests(FDescribe) in go-redis